KskAdch/TopologicalNumbers.jl/paper/paper.md

 Topological numbers, such as the first Chern number, the second Chern number, and the $\mathbb{Z}_2$ invariant, are used to characterize these properties [@Thouless1982Quantized;@Kane2005Z_2].
 A typical example is the quantum Hall effect, where applying a weak electric field to a two-dimensional material results in a quantized finite electrical conductivity (Hall conductivity) in the direction perpendicular to the applied field [@Thouless1982Quantized].
 The Hall conductivity $\sigma_{xy}$ is characterized by the first Chern number $\nu \in \mathbb{Z}$ and is given by $\sigma_{xy} = \frac{e^{2}}{h} \nu$, where $e$ is the elementary charge and $h$ is Planck’s constant.
-Other topological numbers similarly serve as important physical quantities characterizing systems, depending on their dimensions and symmetry classes [@Ryu2010Topological].
+Other topological numbers similarly serve as important physical quantities that characterize systems, depending on their dimensions and symmetry classes [@Ryu2010Topological].

-We often need numerical calculations to obtain the topological numbers, which may require enormous computation before convergence is achieved.
+Obtaining topological numbers often requires extensive numerical calculations, which may demand considerable computational effort before achieving convergence.
-Therefore, creating tools that allow easy computation of these numbers will advance research on the topological phases of matter.
+Therefore, creating tools that simplify the computation of these numbers will advance research on topological phases of matter.
-So far, several methods have been reported that enable efficient computation of some topological numbers [@Fukui2005Chern;@Fukui2007Quantum;@Mochol-Grzelak2018Efficient;@Shiozaki2023discrete].
+Several methods have been developed that enable efficient computation of certain topological numbers [@Fukui2005Chern;@Fukui2007Quantum;@Mochol-Grzelak2018Efficient;@Shiozaki2023discrete].
-However, since each method is specialized for specific dimensions or symmetry classes, it is necessary to implement the algorithm separately for each problem.
+However, since each method is typically specialized for specific dimensions or symmetry classes, one must often implement algorithms separately for each problem.
-Our project, `TopologicalNumbers.jl`, aims to provide a package that can easily and efficiently compute topological numbers across various dimensions and symmetry classes.
+Our project, `TopologicalNumbers.jl`, aims to provide a package that can efficiently and easily compute topological numbers across various dimensions and symmetry classes.

 This package currently includes several methods for calculating topological numbers.
 The first is the Fukui–Hatsugai–Suzuki (FHS) method for computing the first Chern number in two-dimensional solid-state systems [@Fukui2005Chern].
-The first Chern number is obtained by integrating the Berry curvature, derived from the eigenstates of the Hamiltonian, over the Brillouin zone.
+The first Chern number is obtained by integrating the Berry curvature, derived from the Hamiltonian’s eigenstates, over the Brillouin zone.
-The FHS method enables us to compute the numbers efficiently by discretizing the Berry curvature in the Brillouin zone.
+The FHS method enables efficient computation by discretizing the Berry curvature in the Brillouin zone.
-Several calculation methods have been proposed based on the FHS method to compute various topological numbers.
+Several calculation methods have been proposed based on the FHS approach to compute various topological numbers.
-One such method is for calculating the second Chern number in four-dimensional systems [@Mochol-Grzelak2018Efficient].
+One such method calculates the second Chern number in four-dimensional systems [@Mochol-Grzelak2018Efficient].
-The $\mathbb{Z}_2$ invariant can also be calculated in two-dimensional systems with time-reversal symmetry [@Fukui2007Quantum;@Shiozaki2023discrete].
+The $\mathbb{Z}_2$ invariant can be computed in two-dimensional systems with time-reversal symmetry [@Fukui2007Quantum;@Shiozaki2023discrete].
 The FHS method is also applied to find Weyl points and Weyl nodes in three-dimensional systems [@Yang2011Quantum;@Hirayama2015Weyl;@Du2017Emergence;@Hirayama2018Topological].

 Currently, there is no comprehensive Julia package that implements all these calculation methods.
-On other platforms, software packages utilizing different approaches—such as methods based on Wannier charge centers [@Soluyanov2011Computing] or Wilson loops [@Yu2011Equivalent]—are available.
+On other platforms, software packages utilizing different approaches—such as those based on Wannier charge centers [@Soluyanov2011Computing] or Wilson loops [@Yu2011Equivalent]—are available.
 For example, `Z2Pack` [@Gresch2017Z2Pack] is a Python-based tool widely used for calculating the $\mathbb{Z}_2$ invariant and the first Chern number.
 `WannierTools` [@Wu2018WannierTools] offers powerful features for analyzing topological materials but is implemented in Fortran, which may present a steep learning curve for some users.

-`TopologicalNumbers.jl` distinguishes itself by providing an efficient, pure Julia implementation within the Julia programming language, known for its high performance and user-friendly syntax.
+`TopologicalNumbers.jl` distinguishes itself by providing an efficient, pure Julia implementation.
+Julia is known for its high performance and user-friendly syntax.
 This package supports various topological invariants across multiple dimensions and symmetry classes, including the first and second Chern numbers and the $\mathbb{Z}_2$ invariant.
 It also offers parallel computing capabilities through `MPI.jl`, enhancing computational efficiency for large-scale problems.
-Furthermore, by leveraging Julia’s multiple dispatch feature, we adopt a consistent interface using the `Problem`, `Algorithm`, and `solve` style, similar to `DifferentialEquations.jl` [@Rackauckas2017DifferentialEquationsjl], enhancing extensibility.
+Furthermore, by leveraging Julia’s multiple dispatch feature, we adopt a consistent interface using the `Problem`, `Algorithm`, and `solve` style—similar to `DifferentialEquations.jl` [@Rackauckas2017DifferentialEquationsjl]—to improve extensibility.
-Combining these features, `TopologicalNumbers.jl` offers a unique balance of performance, usability, maintainability, and extensibility, providing an alternative perspective rather than competing directly with other libraries.
+With these features, `TopologicalNumbers.jl` achieves a unique balance of performance, usability, maintainability, and extensibility, providing an alternative perspective rather than competing directly with other libraries.

 Additionally, to compute the $\mathbb{Z}_2$ invariant, which requires calculating the Pfaffian, we have ported `PFAPACK` to Julia.
 `PFAPACK` is a Fortran/C++/Python library for computing the Pfaffian of skew-symmetric matrices [@Wimmer2012Algorithm], and our package includes pure Julia implementations of all originally provided functions.
-While `SkewLinearAlgebra.jl` exists as an official Julia package for computing the Pfaffian of real skew-symmetric matrices, `TopologicalNumbers.jl` is the first official package to offer a pure Julia implementation handling complex skew-symmetric matrices.
+While `SkewLinearAlgebra.jl` exists as an official Julia package for computing the Pfaffian of real skew-symmetric matrices, to our knowledge, `TopologicalNumbers.jl` is the first official package to offer a pure Julia implementation that handles complex skew-symmetric matrices.

 # Usage

 Users can easily compute topological numbers using the various methods included in this package.
-In the simplest case, users only need to provide a function that returns the Hamiltonian matrix as a function of the wave numbers.
+In the simplest case, they only need to provide a function that returns the Hamiltonian matrix as a function of the wave numbers.
 Computations are performed by creating the corresponding `Problem` instance and calling the `solve` function (`solve(Problem)`).
 The package also provides the `calcPhaseDiagram` function, which allows the computation of topological numbers in one-dimensional or two-dimensional parameter spaces by specifying the `Problem` and parameter ranges (`calcPhaseDiagram(Problem, range...)`).

 Furthermore, utility functions such as `showBand`, `plot1D`, and `plot2D` are available for visualizing energy band structures and phase diagrams.
-We also offer various model Hamiltonians (e.g., the Su–Schrieffer–Heeger (SSH) model [@Su1979Solitons] and the Haldane model [@Haldane1988Model]), enabling users to test functionalities and quickly learn how to use these features.
+We also offer various model Hamiltonians (e.g., the Su–Schrieffer–Heeger (SSH) model [@Su1979Solitons] and the Haldane model [@Haldane1988Model]), enabling users to quickly test functionalities and learn how to use these features.

 # Acknowledgements